sanchovi/mysite/README.txt

-This is mt website, a little one-pager that's easy for me to edit and easy for you to navigate.
+This is my website, a little one-pager that's easy for me to edit and easy for you to navigate.

-Demo courtesy of Unsplash, a cool collection of CC0 (public domain) images you can use for pretty much whatever.
+Placeholder images courtesy of Unsplash, a collection of CC0 (public domain) images.

 Credits:

-	Demo Images:
+	Placeholder Images:
 		Unsplash (unsplash.com)

 	Icons: